AHRQ-CDS/AHRQ-CDS-Connect-PAIN-MANAGEMENT-SUMMARY/README.md

 Testing this SMART App is more meaningful when we can supply test patients that exercise various aspects of the application.
 Test patients are represented as FHIR bundles at `src/utils/dstu2_test_patients` and `r4_test_patients`.
 To upload the test patients to the public SMART sandbox:

-1. Run `yarn upload-test-patients`
+1. Run `npm run upload-test-patients`

 This adds a number of patients, mostly with the last name "Jackson" (for example, "Fuller Jackson" has entries in every section of the app).
 The SMART sandbox may be reset at any time, so you may need to run this command again if the database has been reset.

 ### To test the app in standalone mode using the public SMART sandbox

-The SMART launcher has a bug that doesn't allow IE 11 to enter the launch URL.
-This makes testing in IE 11 very difficult.
-To overcome this, you can reconfigure the app as a standalone app.
+To enable launching the app via a direct URL (without the SMART Launcher page), you can reconfigure the app as a standalone app.
 To do so, follow these steps:

 1. Overwrite the `/public/launch-context.json` file with these contents:
    ```json